Refuge Hut on Lindisfarne Causeway by Tony Robson

 Mid-way through November, Northumberland’s parks are at their autumnal peak.
 Light dustings of frost glisten across the landscape and the vibrant autumnal colours brighten up the greyest of days.
 As the lush greenery slowly turns orange and leaves begin to drift to the ground, there’s no better time to take a walk in the park.
 Druridge Bay Country Park, Bolam Lake Country Park and Hexham Sele Park and Abbey Grounds are just some of the county’s most stunning spots to admire the autumn colours in all of their glowing glory.

 2) Espresso Yourself

 While the cold (and potentially wet) weather isn’t everyone’s cup of tea, there’s just something about heading into a café, pulling off your coat and scarf and cosying up with a cuppa.
 Food and drink spots with crackling log burners, sink-into-seating and menus of frothy coffees can be found across the county.
 Doxford Hall in Chathill, The Lord Crewe Arms in Blanchland and The Joiners Arms in Newton-by-the-Sea all boast cosy interiors and roaring open fires.
 Just head to our food and drink page for some drink-spiration.

 Hexham by Keith Donaghey

 Autumn gives Northumberland’s market towns an extra touch of magic, as the crisp leaves at your feet illuminate the cobbled streets.
-Enjoy a walk and a coffee stop as you admire the old architecture of Alnwick, get some early Christmas shopping done at Hexham Market or meander along the banks of Berwick’s romantic River Tweed as the low sun reflects off the water.
+Enjoy a walk and a coffee stop as you admire the old architecture of Alnwick, pop into a cafe on Hexham's high street, or meander along the banks of Berwick’s romantic River Tweed as the low sun reflects off the water.
 You can do this with your own personal tour guide with our audio tours, which take you through each of the three market towns step by step, telling Northumberland’s story through its rich history.